 By Mehreen Farooq and Waleed Ziad

-This is part 3 of a series contributed by WORDE researchers as they traveled to the two main theatres of Pakistan’s war against the Taliban – Swat and the tribal belt – to explore how civil society is countering extremism at the grassroots level.
+This is part four of a series contributed by WORDE researchers, as they traveled through 35 cities and villages in Pakistan – from FATA to interior Sindh – to understand how civil society is countering extremism.

 Waleed Ziad and Mehreen Farooq are leading a project to analyze the role of Pakistan’s civil society in countering extremism for the Washington DC-based World Organization for Resource Development and Education (WORDE).